 The recipe below is very easy to make.
 You can use almonds instead of cashews if you like - to make almond milk.
 I like a really thick milk so I used only 4 cups of water to 2 cups of cashews.
 If you are wanting a thinner milk, then increase the water to 6 cups.
 If you are swapping almonds for cashews then only use 1 cup pre-soaked almonds to 4 to 6 cups water.
 I also don't like my milk too sweet, so I only added 2 dates for 2 cups cashews.
 You can eliminate the dates completely or add more dates if you like.
 You can also add other ingredients like a pinch of Himalayan salt, or a tsp of pure vanilla extract or 1/2 a stock of vanilla bean seeds from a vanilla pod if you have it in your pantry.
 Split open the vanilla bean, remove the inside of half of the bean, add this instead of vanilla extra.

 My kids love plant based milk to eat over granola, with their cereal, over warm porridge or to drink a glass when they are thirsty and hungry.
 This recipe is deliciously fatty and satiating and filled with nutrients.
 I also use this milk to make desserts and other sweet treats like chia pudding.
-You can find a recipe for chia pudding on my website under desserts if you are looking for an easy simple recipe.
+You can find a recipe for chia pudding here, if you are looking for an easy simple recipe.

 Once you have made the recipe below, don't throw out the cashew paste that remains, convert it into a butter or dip to eat with bread, crackers and vegetable sticks.
-You can find a recipe for cashew dip on my website under dips/sauces.
+You can find a recipe for cashew dip here.
 This way, there is zero wastage and you know what's going into the milk you and your family consume.